smaliaquib/Stock-Market-Analysis/stock_info.md

 For module 2 onwards, we need to access the data of various other stocks, index, and commodities.
-All data are available at the [`All Stock Data`](https://github.com/SBZed/Stock-Market-Analysis/tree/master/All%20Stock%20Data) Directory.

 # Stocks
-Each Cap has 25 stocks which available in [`All Stock Data Zipped`](https://github.com/SBZed/Stock-Market-Analysis/tree/master/All%20Stock%20Data%20Zipped) directory.
+Each Cap has 25 stocks which available.

 ### 1. Small-Cap
 Small-cap is a term used to classify companies with a relatively small market capitalization.
 A company's market capitalization is the market value of its outstanding shares.
 In India, normally a company below market capitalization of Rs.5000 crores is classified as a small-cap company.
 One can expect relatively high volatility in Small-Cap companies.